 As people increasingly start to return to the gym the pandemic boosted sales of the home fitness equipment company should tank.
 However, there seems to have been a lasting effect of the lockdowns on the behaviour of people, as many people get used to the idea of staying home.
 According to the guidance of the company current sales could be overblown, but also portray the potential for home fitness equipment to become increasingly conventional.
 And while big brother Peleton (NDQ:PTON) is overvalued with a triple digit P/E-ratio, Nautilus has got a forward P/E ratio of 10, which shows that there is much more room for growth.
-Under current market circumstances Nautilus could perform better than average as other better known stocks tend to be overvalued.
+Under current market circumstances Nautilus could outperform as other better known stocks tend to be overvalued.

 New Lockdowns Could Offset Exponential Gains For Nautilus